Marky Cielo: Death

 Cielo, 20, was found unconscious on December 7, 2008, by his mother.
-The night before, he was last seen playing an online video game up until 10 PM in an internet cafe in Quezon City.
-Marky is said to have made several unanswered calls to his manager-mentor.
+The night before, he was last seen playing an online video game up until 10 pm in an internet cafe in Quezon City.
+Cielo was said to have made several unanswered calls to his manager-mentor.
 When he arrived home, he had a discussion with his mother about "something personal".
-His mother advised Marky to sort out his problem saying that only he can solve his problems.
+His mother advised him to sort out his problem saying that only he can solve his problems.
 The next morning, his mother entered his room in their house in Antipolo at around 6 AM to wake him up for a charity event.
 When he did not respond, she immediately rushed him to the nearby Antipolo Doctors Hospital where he was declared dead on arrival.
-At present, the Cause of Cielo's Death remains unknown.
+Cielo's cause of death remains unclear.

 His wake was held in his home for three days then his remains were brought to the Cathedral of the Resurrection in Baguio, where it stayed for a day.
 He was buried on December 15, in Bauko, Mountain Province, in his family's backyard according to traditional Kankanaey custom.